 Don’t get daunted with the number 150.
-Here’s how you learn it: these have been used in sentences.
+It’s hardly the entire grammar syllabus for CAT and other exams because English is a vast language.
+But here’s how you learn it: these have been used in sentences.
 Pick 20 of them in a day and reuse them in other sentences.
 Let’s not get over bothered with rules here.
 I have a series of documents where we discuss some of these grammar rules in more finer details.

 Please note: The first sentence is incorrect and the second is correct.